 Santa Cruz Island contains a variety of significant cultural and historic resources.
 The Project's study area is home to several Native American sacred sites and sensitive artifacts.
-The Park Service must avoid or minimize adverse effects to these resources.
+The Park Service must avoid, minimize, or mitigate adverse effects to these resources.